MohitChordia29/Python-Code---For-Manufacturing-Cartoon-Box-Company/README.md

 Inputs from the Owner:
 - Cartoon Box size: (Length, Breadth, Height) in Inches
 - Number of Ply used: It can vary from (3,5,7,9,12,...)
-- Paper Details: As mentioned by the owner (various options).
+- Paper Details: As mentioned by the owner (various options)
-- Calculation Formulas: As mentioned by the owner (various options).
+- Calculation Formulas: As mentioned by the owner (various options)